caleom/clr-counsel/README.md

 Here are the technologies used to build this project:

-- [CodeAnywhere](https://codeanywhere.com/) To build and create this project
 - [Github](https://github.com) To host and store the data for the site.
-- [CodeAnywhere](https://www.codeanywhere.com) the IDE where the site was built.
 - [PEP8 Validator](https://pep8ci.herokuapp.com/) Used to check python code for errors
 - [ElephandSQL](https://www.elephantsql.com/) Used to store PostgreSQL database.
 - [Cloudinary](https://cloudinary.com/) Used as cloud storage for images uploaded as part of the blog posts